tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Name: bdqffdq:reportProperty
 - Preferred Label: report Property
-- Definition: Category of object properties that apply to Assertions.
+- Definition: Category of object properties that apply to bdqffdq:Assertions.
-- Comments: Category of properties used in reports (object properties associated with Response objects (bdqffdq:Assertions)).
+- Comments: Category of properties used in reports (object properties associated with response objects (bdqffdq:Assertions)).
 See also the data properties bdqffdq:hasResponseComment and bdqffdq:hasResponseResultValue.

 ********************